-These Gingerdoodle Cookies are a cross between a chewy gingerbread cookie and a classic snickerdoodle to create a new Christmas cookie that will be an instant favorite!
+These Gingerdoodle Cookies are a cross between a chewy gingerbread cookie and a classic snickerdoodle.
+They’re a totally addictive, festive addition to your Christmas cookie platter.
+Santa will love them!

 Christmas is literally days away, but I just had to bring you this one last cookie recipe that you HAVE to make.
 They are chewy, spicy and quite possibly my new favorite holiday cookie.

 These Gingerdoodle Cookies come together so quickly.
 In just about 20 minutes, they are done and cooling on the cookie sheet.
 If you are like me, you are burning your mouth with hot cookies right around the 22 minute mark.

 Bonus: these cookies stay super soft and chewy for up to a week if you store them in an airtight container…making them the perfect cookie exchange recipe!

 January will be here before we know it and everyone will be back to healthy eating.
 Before that happens, you must make a batch of these Gingerdoodles!

 Looking for more gingerbread recipes?
 Make sure and check out my Classic Gingerbread Recipe!
 Or my gorgeous Gingerbread Cake — a big layer cake with cinnamon cream cheese frosting.

 - Cornstarch: This adds chewiness to your cookies.